 The RSE areas of learning are taught within the context of 'family life' taking care to ensure that there is no stigmatisation of children based on their home circumstances.
-The RSE scheme of work overview (see Appendix A) promotes that families can include single parent families, LGBTQIA+ parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures and reflects sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).
+The RSE scheme of work (see

+Appendix A for information on coverage of the statutory relationships education criteria) promotes that families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures and reflects sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).

-Pupils in Years 4 and 6 also receive stand-alone sex education sessions delivered by school staff.
-When RSE lessons are delivered there are always two members of staff present and all planning and resources are made available to parents ahead of lessons taking place in school.
+Pupils in Years 5 and 6 also receive stand-alone sex education sessions delivered by school staff.
+When RSE lessons are delivered there are always two members of staff present.